-(2) Has been pledged as collateral under the Key Facility and/or the the Asset-Backed Notes.
+(2) Has been pledged as collateral under the Key Facility, the NYL Facility and/or the Asset-Backed Notes.

 - (3) All non-affiliate investments are investments in which the Company owns less than 5% of the voting securities of the portfolio company.
 All non-controlled affiliate investments are investments in which the Company owns 5% or more of the voting securities of the portfolio company but not more than 25% of the voting securities of the portfolio company.
-All controlled affiliate investments in which the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement). - (4) All interest is payable in cash due monthly in arrears, unless otherwise indicated, and applies only to the Company's debt investments.
+All controlled affiliate investments in which the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement. - (4) All interest is payable in cash due monthly in arrears, unless otherwise indicated, and applies only to the Company's debt investments.
 Interest rate is the annual interest rate on the debt investment and does not include ETPs, and any additional fees related to the investments, such as deferred interest, commitment fees or prepayment fees.
 Debt investments are at variable rates for the term of the debt investment, unless otherwise indicated.
-All debt investments based on LIBOR are based on one-month LIBOR.
-For each debt investment, the current interest rate in effect as of December 31, 2019 is provided.

-- (6) For debt investments, represents principal balance less unearned income. - (7) Warrants, Equity and Other Investments are non-income producing. - (8) Value as a percent of net assets. - (9) As of December 31, 2019, 4.9% and 4.8% of the Company's total assets on a cost and fair value basis, respectively, are in non-qualifying assets.
-Under the 1940 Act, the Company may not acquire any non-qualifying assets unless, at the time the acquisition is made, qualifying assets represent at least 70% of the Company's total assets. - (10) ETPs are contractual fixed-interest payments due in cash at the maturity date of the applicable debt investment, including upon any prepayment, and are a fixed percentage of the original principal balance of the debt investments unless otherwise noted.
+All debt investments based on the LIBOR are based on one-month LIBOR.
+For each debt investment, the current interest rate in effect as of December 31, 2020 is provided. - (5) Portfolio company is a public company. - (6) For debt investments, represents principal balance less unearned income. - (7) Warrants, Equity and Other Investments are non-income producing. - (8) Value as a percent of net assets. - (9) The Company did not have any non-qualifying assets under Section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act) as of December 31, 2020.
+Under the 1940 Act, the Company may not acquire any non-qualifying assets unless, at the time the acquisition is made, qualifying assets represent at least 70% of the Company's total assets. - (10)ETPs are contractual fixed-interest payments due in cash at the maturity date of the applicable debt investment, including upon any prepayment, and are a fixed percentage of the original principal balance of the debt investments unless otherwise noted.
 Interest will accrue during the life of the debt investment on each ETP and will be recognized as non-cash income until it is actually paid.
-Therefore, a portion of the incentive fee the Company may pay its Advisor will be based on income that the Company has not yet received in cash. - (11) Debt investment has a PIK feature. - (12) The fair value of the investment was valued using significant unobservable inputs. - (13) New Signature US, Inc. is a subsidiary of BSI Platform Holdings, LLC. - (14) On June 1, 2018, the Company entered into an agreement with Arena Sunset SPV, LLC ("Arena") to co-invest through Horizon Secured Loan Fund I LLC ("HSLFI"), a joint venture, which is expected to make investments, either directly or indirectly through subsidiaries, primarily in the form of secured loans to development-stage companies in the technology, life science, healthcare information and services and sustainability industries.
-All HSLFI investment decisions require unanimous approval of a quorum of HSLFI's board of managers, which consists of two representatives of the Company and Arena.
-Although the Company ons more than 25% of the voting securities of HSLFI, the Company does not have sole control over significant actions of HSLFI for purposes of the 1940 Act or otherwise. - (15)Debt investment is on non-accrual status as of December 31, 2019.
+Therefore, a portion of the incentive fee the Company may pay its Advisor will be based on income that the Company has not yet received in cash. - (11) Debt investment has a PIK feature. - (12) The fair value of the investment was valued using significant unobservable inputs. - (13) Debt investment is on non-accrual status as of December 31, 2020. - (14) On July 8, 2020, Espero assigned substantially all of their assets to their respective assignment estates and respectively appointed Espero ABC to administer their respective estates and facilitate the orderly sale and liquidation of Espero's property and assets.
+On October 6, 2020, the Court of Chancery of the State of Delaware approved the transfer of the assets of Espero to the Company and Credit II or their designees in consideration for the Company and Credit II's credit bid at auction of \$7.0 million.
+On October 22, 2020, Espero ABC transferred the assets of Espero to HESP LLC, a Delaware limited liability company, wholly owned by the Company.